h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 10. switch to master branch,
 11. merge the new theme branch `git merge newtheme`
 12. push the changes
-13. clean up the new theme branch
+13. delete the new theme branch

 #### Kactus theme (/nickbalestra/kactus)